 The park was scheduled to open in November, but construction was delayed due to weather.
 The new dog park will be on the grounds of the new North Z Boaz Park, which is approximately 140 acres.

 It’s part of the city’s 2014 Bond Program; however, privately raised funds have also contributed to the dog park.
 The city has invested $676,515 while $950,561 has been donated through other fundraising.

 Whitney Rodriguez, marketing coordinator for the Fort Worth Parks and Recreation Department, said the city is on-schedule to open the first phase of the dog park by February.

 While the park will be open to the public then “that doesn’t mean it’s entirely funded yet,” Rodriguez added.
 Additional phases and improvements to the park will be added pending additional fundraising efforts.

 Fort Worth’s only dog park now is Fort Woof, which is located off Interstate 30 and Beach Street.
+It is going to be delightful to watch dogs playing with Runball Tug and catch.
 Many residents look to ZBonz as an upgrade and much-needed addition to southwest Fort Worth.
 It’s nearly twice the size, and it will feature pet fountains and aerated pools for both big dogs and small dogs.

 “We don’t have as many dog parks as say Dallas or one of the more metropolitan areas,” said Gerald Morales, who drives his three dogs 20 minutes from southwest Fort Worth to Fort Woof in east Fort Worth.